Graduate Certificate in Human Resource Management

 Membership

-For further information about membership and opportunities for students and graduates, please visit our accreditation and membership page.
+Current course accreditations and information about membership and development opportunities for students and graduates.

 Admissions

-An Australian bachelor degree or equivalent, or higher level qualification, in any discipline from a recognised tertiary institution.
+An Australian bachelor degree (or equivalent), or higher level qualification, in any discipline from a recognised tertiary institution.

 If you do not meet the above entry requirement for the Graduate Certificate you may be considered if you have a minimum of 5 years full-time equivalent work experience.
 Applicants will be required to submit a curriculum vitae (CV).